hope for a home

-SCFPA trainings are open to all Foster Parents (this included therapeutic foster parents), Adoptive Parents, Kinship Caregivers, DSS Child Welfare Staff, GALs, Group Home Staff, and Child Placing Agencies.
+SCFPA training is open to all Foster Parents, Adoptive Parents, Kinship Caregivers, DSS Child Welfare Staff, GALs, Group Home Staff, and Child Placing Agencies.
 There is no charge for attending our trainings.

 Being a Foster or Adoptive Parent isn’t easy and it isn’t for everyone.
 But, if you have a heartfelt calling to make a difference in the life of a child, it will be the most rewarding experience you will ever have.

 Heartfelt Calling is a program of the South Carolina Foster Parent Association.
 Our mission is to recruit foster and adoptive families who can provide a safe and loving home for children when they cannot remain safely in their current home.

 We are dedicated to recruiting and training families so that the best needs of the child are served during this time of separation.